 2015 was a year of big change for me.
 Actually, growth is probably the right word, since arguably my situation hasn’t changed dramatically.
 I’m still in Edinburgh, after all.
 But my life and business have both improved.
-Alright, let’s dig in.
+Let’s dig in.

 This Time Last Year

 Oh god, where to start.
 Everything was going wrong a year ago.
 I was temporarily living at my mother’s, after escaping life with the flatmate from hell (honestly, who puts tablemats under your laptop when you leave the room for five minutes?
 Who doesn’t let you close the curtains?
 As someone who already despises being told what to do, this was a living hell).
 Now, I love my mother, and I’m grateful she put up with me over those few weeks, but I never want to live with her again.

 My dog was on the brink of death, too, which obviously made me very sad.
 She was a total badass, and I’d grown up with her.
 She died in February.

 On top of all that, the guy I’d been dating for a couple of months totally freaked out when I told him I’d decided not to go travelling that summer after all, instead wanting to stick around in Edinburgh for a bit longer so I could grow my business some more and improve my health.
 And that was the end of that.
 I was more surprised than anything because, come on, I’m clearly a catch.

 And during all of this I was simultaneously trying to write and run a new course, and find a new place to live.
 Jesus Christ, I was busy and I was stressed.
 Fortunately, business itself was going well, so that wasn’t an issue.
 I just needed a break.
 (You may now also understand why I decided to take so long off over the holidays this year.
 I’d literally scheduled in my GCal, in big red letters, ‘TAKE TIME OFF’.)

 I was gearing up for big change.
 I wanted to take my life and Untamed Writing to the next level in 2015.
 So, let’s see how that went.